a scale with payday loans vs revolving credit

 A payday loan, otherwise known as a payday advance, is an unsecured loan that lets you borrow money from a future paycheck.
 Those with current income can use a recent pay stub to establish how much they make to borrow money through a Tennessee payday loan.

 You can receive up to $400 from a payday loan, with your income level having a major influence over your loan amount.
 In most cases, borrowers will borrow the money, pay for their expenses, and repay the cash advance in full with their next paycheck.
+Because payday loans are repaid quickly, they’re often used for one-time emergencies rather than ongoing financial needs.

 The following are the required items needed to get approved for a payday advance in Tennessee: